sannlynnhtun-coding/sannlynnhtun-coding/README.md

 ### 🌱🦖 My Work & Achievements

 - I've been teaching a free class for a while now, focusing on C# .NET development.
 There have already been four batches.
 Join [my Telegram channel](https://t.me/+SnO5wIMP8QRhYmZl) for access to recordings from [Batch 3](https://t.me/+SnO5wIMP8QRhYmZl), which was completed on April 24, 2024.
-The Telegram channel for [Batch 4](https://t.me/+fAXU_qJ1aLpmZjc1) is available, and it was completed on September 3, 2024.
-Ongoing teaching will conclude by the end of next month (August 2024).
+The Telegram channel for [Batch 4](https://t.me/+fAXU_qJ1aLpmZjc1) was completed on September 3, 2024.
+Batch 5 started on September 7, 2024, and is currently ongoing.

 - I created an open-source project called Burma Project Ideas on GitHub.
 It's designed to help junior developers (from Burma) build their first projects.
 You can check it out [here](https://github.com/sannlynnhtun-coding/burma-project-ideas).

 ### 📫 Reach me on
 <a href="https://fb.com/sannlynnhtun-coding" target="blank">